-- Your employee's name and IRD number. - The payday that you must start, amend or stop child support deductions. - The amount to deduct from each pay. - Employee reference number (currently only for MSD/ACC). - If this is the first time you are making deductions, don't make any deductions before the start date on the notice. - All employees who have a change to their child support amount in the upcoming pay period.
+- Your employee's name and IRD number. - The frequency and payday that you must start, amend or stop child support deductions. - The amount to deduct from each pay. - Employee reference number (currently only for MSD/ACC). - Do not make any deductions before the start date on the notice. - If the payday or pay frequency on the notice is different from your actual payday or frequency, please contact us so we can update our records.
+Incorrect information will mean the deductions we have calculated may not cover the amount of child support the employee needs to pay. - If you have more than one employee you need to make child support deductions for, we will send you a consolidated deduction notice for all employees you need to start, stop of change child support deductions for.